-A crown is a single prosthetic that resembles the visible part of a tooth.
-This ‘cap’ is placed just above the gum line completely covering the existing tooth.
-The function of the crown is to enhance its strength, appearance and structure and can be used:
+A crown resembles the visible part of a tooth.
+This ‘cap’ is placed above the gum line over an existing tooth.
+A crown helps to strengthen and restore the appearance and structure if a tooth, and can be used:

 Crowns and bridges can be made of various materials depending on which tooth needs replacing and where it's located in the mouth.
 If a front tooth needs replacing, it’s important that it's made from translucent material that can blend in with existing teeth for a natural look.
 If it’s a molar, strength and durability are the more important factors for withstanding biting and chewing.